Claude Code Plugins

 Exploring Approaches

-Always propose 2-3 different approaches with tradeoffs:
+Always propose 2-3 approaches with tradeoffs:

-• Present conversationally, not as a formal document
+• Present conversationally, not formally

 • Consider: complexity, maintainability, testability, performance